 Dental Insurance vs. Dental Discounts

-Dental insurance is structured very differently from health insurance and is not required by the government.
+Dental insurance is structured very differently from health insurance and isn’t required by the government.
 While health insurance has a maximum you have to pay (commonly referred to as a deductible) before they’ll pay the rest, dental insurance has a maximum they have to pay (and you have to pay the rest, no matter what).

 For example, we all dislike paying deductibles (they’re like a force field that protects the insurance company from little claims so they don’t have to pay unless things are really bad), but what if the insurance company turned it around on you and only paid the first $1,500 of your claim and you had to pay the rest—not just for one occasion, but for the entire year, no matter what else happened to you?
 That’s how dental insurance works.